SamoXcZ/CCopy/README.md

 To get started with CCopy, download the latest release from the [Releases](https://github.com/SamoXcZ/CCopy/releases/tag/1.0) page.

+# ISSUES
+• Sideloady has an random error with the app not being recognised or whatever.
+Use ALT store instead or any other iPA Signer.
+(It may be fixed soon idk).

 ## Usage

 1. Copy any text or item you want to save to your clipboard.